trip5/EspHome-Led-PixelClock/README.md

 Because these devices save preferences to flash, updates that introduce new features (which I do often) may fragment the storage space, causing strange behavior.
 It's always best to fully erase and re-flash when upgrading the version of the firmware.

+### Connecting to A New Wi-Fi

+When failing to connect to the wireless network, the device will enter AP mode.
+Connect to the device's hotspot with your phone and open a browser if you don't get a pop-up directing you.

+Typically, visiting `http://192.168.4.1` is enough to enter the wiresless configuration screen.
+If the device has wi-fi credentials but they are invalid, this screen may show the WebUI instead.
+Try visiting an unhandled endpoint like `http://192.168.4.1/wifi` (almost anything will work here).

 ### Plus Expansion Box

 At some point, I added an external "Plus" Box with 2 buttons, one of which has an internal LED.
 I haven't actually found it useful but it was a neat experiment.
 It's probably only useful in conjunction with Home Assistant.

 ![image](./images/PlusExpansion.jpg)

 Only 3 GPIOs are available that aren't already being used by onboard functions: `GPIO1` (TX), `GPIO3` (RX) and `GPIO12`.
 There's not too much harm in adding `GPIO4` (the Download button) to the breakout as well.